Parking

 Services such as waste collection, washroom and parking lot maintenance, and urban/natural upkeep are expenses to provide a positive experience for both visitors and residents.

-The revenue collected from parking fees is meant to recover this cost, fund the community’s economic and recreational vitality, protect the natural beauty of this town for all to enjoy.
+The revenue collected from parking fees is meant to recover this cost, fund the community’s economic and recreational vitality, and to protect the natural beauty of this town for all to enjoy.

 Thank you for visiting our community!